mike99mac/zlma/README.md

 ## Install this repository
 To install this ``zlma`` repository, some basic packages are first needed.

-- Install git, vim and Apache on RHEL:
+- Install git, vim and Apache.

   - For Debian-based:
     ```